Loner1536/QualityOfLife/README.md

 # Quality of Life Mod for Schedule I

+If any of the features in this mod are similar to or inspired by other mods, I welcome and encourage the original authors to reach out to me.
+If I have unintentionally used elements from your mod or taken inspiration from it, I will be more than happy to give proper credit.
+Please feel free to contact me directly on Discord @loner71x if you'd like to discuss or request attribution.

 A collection of quality-of-life improvements for **Schedule I**, designed to enhance gameplay, UI, and control feel without breaking immersion.

 ---